Ding Dong Williams: Production

 Although Ding Dong Williams never became a series, it did inspire a spinoff series.
 In Ding Dong Williams James Warren played a slow-witted movie cowboy with a palomino horse called Star Dust.
 RKO had been making Zane Grey westerns with Robert Mitchum in the leading roles, but with Mitchum advancing to dramatic features, Ding Dong Williams producer Herman Schlom remembered how well Warren had photographed in western gear.
-Warren took over the Zane Grey series, and because the unreleased Ding Dong Williams was still on the shelf, film audiences became familiar with Warren and Star Dust well before they had viewed Ding Dong Williams.
+Warren took over the Zane Grey series, and because Ding Dong Williams was still awaiting release, film audiences became familiar with Warren and Star Dust well before they had viewed Ding Dong Williams.

+Ding Dong Williams was the only motion picture credit for 11-year-old concert pianist Richard Korbel (December 27, 1933 – January 13, 2013).
+He returned to the concert stage, and in 1949 the 15-year-old Korbel gave a recital at Carnegie Hall after an absence of three years.
+The New York Times said of Korbel's interpretation of the Liszt Sonata: "Having the technical facility of the born pianist, its difficulties never troubled him, and his intuitive feeling for the music enabled him to re-create it as if it were his own composition."

+Ding Dong Williams proved to be a convenient film for RKO to program wherever a musical attraction was needed.
+It was still playing profitably as a first-run feature in July 1947, as reported in Variety by a Los Angeles correspondent: "Ding Dong Williams is being pushed to a fancy $25,000 [for the week] at the Million Dollar theatre due to power generated by Cab Calloway's orch [sic] on stage."